Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 ## **2. Design Considerations**

 #### **2.1 Scope**
-The system will include the following core functionalities:
+1. **AI-Driven Summarization of Student Feedback:**
-- **AI-Driven Summarization**: Automatically generate summaries of qualitative feedback from IDEA survey reports.
+   - Automatically generate summaries of qualitative comments from IDEA survey reports.
+   - Allow professors to input custom questions for more targeted insights.

+2. **User Authentication:**
-- **User Authentication**: Professors will securely log in using Utah State University's Single Sign-On (SSO) system.
+   - Professors log in using Utah State University’s Single Sign-On (SSO) system.
+   - Admins (e.g., department chairs) can have permission-based access to view reports of the professors they oversee.

+3. **Report Filtering and Generation:**
-- **Report Filtering and Generation**: Professors will be able to filter feedback by class and time period, and aggregate feedback across multiple semesters for trend analysis.
-Reports can be exported in various formats (PDF, CSV, DOCX).
+   - Filter feedback by class and time period.
+   - Aggregate feedback across multiple semesters for trend detection.
+   - Export reports in various formats such as PDF, CSV, and DOCX.

+4. **Content Moderation:**
+   - Filter out aggressive or inappropriate comments in student feedback.
-- **Content Moderation**: The system will filter inappropriate comments, with a toggle for professors to enable or disable moderation.
+   - Provide a toggle for professors to enable or disable content moderation.

+5. **System Accessibility and User Interface:**
+   - Ensure a user-friendly, intuitive interface for non-technical users.
+   - Ensure multi-browser compatibility.
+   - Comply with accessibility standards (e.g., for visually impaired users).

+6. **Data Privacy and Security:**
+   - Adhere to FERPA regulations and USU's data privacy policies.
+   - Ensure role-based access control and encryption of sensitive data.

+7. **Audit and Logging:**
+   - Track usage and interactions for admins (e.g., login attempts, generations per person).

 #### **2.2 Assumptions**
 - Professors are familiar with the SSO system for secure login.